Now We Are One

 It's bittersweet because we won't have a baby for much longer.
 Soon we'll have another walking, talking toddler.

-His brother has been pushing his boundaries this weekend.
-He's jealous of any attention I give to the baby.
+His brother is jealous of any attention I give to the baby.
 The two of the fall on me like starving dogs on a scrap of meat.

 Next week's schedule looks overly busy, and my husband will be stuck at home with the baby all week.
 We'll collide each evening, me tired from a day of meetings and him tired after a day of childcare, and we'll both resent each other for not doing more, for not having what the other has: time to nap with the baby, time to interact with other adults.